-Students are expected to take precautions to protect their privacy and security when using an assigned technology device.
-Students should not:
+Scholars are expected to take precautions to protect their privacy and security when using an assigned technology device.
+Scholars should not:

-- Enter chat rooms or send chain e-mails without the written permission of a teacher or administrator. - Open an e-mail or any attachment from a sender that the student does not recognize, without first consulting and receiving permission from a teacher or administrator. - Open, use, or change computer files that do not belong to the student. - Reveal their full name, phone number, home address, social security number, credit card numbers, password(s), or any identifying personal information through the use of a technology device.
+- Enter chat rooms or send chain emails without the written permission of a teacher or administrator. - Open an email or any attachment from a sender that the scholar does not recognize without first consulting and receiving permission from a teacher or administrator. - Open, use, or change computer files that do not belong to the scholar.

+• Reveal their full name, phone number, home address, social security number, credit card numbers, password(s), or any identifying personal information through the use of a technology device